 The Constitution of 1997 contains a general limitation clause that sets forth requirements to what extent and under what conditions constitutionally guaranteed rights and freedoms can be limited.
-As Art.
-31(3) Constitution 1997 stipulates "[a]ny limitation upon the exercise of constitutional freedoms and rights may be imposed only by statute, and only when necessary in a democratic state for the protection of its security or public order, or to protect the natural environment, health or public morals, or the freedoms and rights of other persons.
+As Article 31(3) of the Constitution 1997 stipulates "[a]ny limitation upon the exercise of constitutional freedoms and rights may be imposed only by statute, and only when necessary in a democratic state for the protection of its security or public order, or to protect the natural environment, health or public morals, or the freedoms and rights of other persons.
 Such limitations shall not violate the essence of freedoms and rights."
-Some specific rights and freedoms contains limitation clauses.
-The Constitutional Court said that Article 31(3) of the Constitution solely can authorize limitation of rights and freedoms unless it is contrary international law.
-Such a model (general limitation clause and some specific ones) is estimated in the theory of constitutional law as the best in terms of human rights protection.
+The Constitutional Court said that Article 31(3) of the Constitution solely can authorize limitation of rights and freedoms unless it is contrary to the international law.
+Such a model (general limitation clause and some specific clauses) is estimated in the theory of constitutional law as the best in terms of human rights protection.
 However it is also noted that the specific clauses must be harmonized with the general clause.

 The drafters of the Constitution adopting Article 31(3) drew inspiration from the European Convention on Human Rights, particularly its Articles 8-11 and the first chapter of the German Basic Law.
 The reception of European solutions that worked rather than seeking the "own" ones is positively evaluated.
-M. Wyrzykowski writes about the "salutary restraint".

-Before the entry into force of the Constitution 1997 the Constitutional Court had applied in review the same criteria that are included in the limitation clause.
-The Constitutional Court in its judgment no. P 2/98 pointed out that to apply the principle of proportionality before 1997, the Court must have inferred this principle from the general formula of the rule of law.
-The Court also noted that a tremendous impact on the understanding of this principle had both doctrine and comparative studies.
+M. Wyrzykowski writes in this respect about the "salutary restraint".
+Prior to the entry into force of the Constitution 1997 the Constitutional Court had applied the same criteria that are included in the limitation clause.
+The Constitutional Court in its judgment no. P 2/98

-&lt;sup>6 L. Garlicki, Wolności i prawa jednostki w Konstytucji Rzeczypospolitej Polskiej z 1997 roku.
-Bilans pięciu lat. [in:] Pięć lat Konstytucji Rzeczypospolite Polskiej.
-Materiały z konferencji na Zamku Królewskim w Warszawie 17 października 2002 r., Wydawnictwo Sejmowe, Warszawa 2002, p.
+&lt;sup>5 L. Garlicki, Wolności i prawa jednostki w Konstytucji Rzeczypospolitej Polskiej z 1997 roku.
+Bilans pięciu lat [Freedoms and rights in the Polish Constitution 1997.
+After Five Years] [in:] Pięć lat Konstytucji Rzeczypospolite Polskiej.
+Materiały z konferencji na Zamku Królewskim w Warszawie 17 października 2002 r.
+[Five Years of Polish Constitution.
+Conference Materials], Wydawnictwo Sejmowe, Warszawa 2002, p.
 70

-&lt;sup>7 M. Wyrzykowski, Granice praw i wolności - granice władzy (in:) Obywatel - jego wolności i prawa, B. Oliwa-Radzikowska (ed.), Warszawa 1998, pp. 55, 58.
+&lt;sup>6 M. Wyrzykowski, Granice praw i wolności - granice władzy (in:) Obywatel - jego wolności i prawa [The Borders of Rights and Freedoms - The Borders of Authorities], B. Oliwa-Radzikowska (ed.), Warszawa 1998, pp. 55, 58.

-&lt;sup>8 L. Garlicki, uwagi do art.
-31, [w:] Konstytucja Rzeczyspoloitej Polskij.
-Komentarz, L. Garlicki (red.), t.
+&lt;sup>7 L. Garlicki, uwagi do art.
+31 [Commentary to Article 31], [w:] Konstytucja Rzeczyspoloitej Polskij.
+Komentarz [The Constitution of Poland.
+Commentary], L. Garlicki (red.), t.
 III, Warszawa 2003, p.
 13.

-&lt;sup>9 J. Zakolska, Zasada proporcjonalności w orzecznictwie Trybunału Konstytucyjnego, Warszawa 2008, p.
+&lt;sup>8 J. Zakolska, Zasada proporcjonalności w orzecznictwie Trybunału Konstytucyjnego [The Proportionality Principle in the Constitutional Court's Jurisprudence], Warszawa 2008, p.
 111.

-&lt;sup>10 M. Wyrzykowski, Granice praw i wolności - granice władzy (w:) Obywatel - jego wolności i prawa, B. Oliwa-Radzikowska (red.), Warszawa 19998, s.
+&lt;sup>9 M. Wyrzykowski, Granice praw..., p.
 46.

-&lt;sup>11 J. Zakolska, Zasada proporcjonalności w orzecznictwie Trybunału Konstytucyjnego, Warszawa 2008, p.
+&lt;sup>10 J. Zakolska, Zasada proporcjonalności..., p.
 111.